teryror/4tld/txt/fuzz.md

 The `\|` indicate data dependencies.
 Since the first row is constant, the triangle of `0` at the top right is constant as well, while the triangle of `_` at the bottom left does not affect `X`, the score of the match, at all.
 That means that we can shave off an additional `m^2` evaluations of our heuristic by reshaping the loop boundaries of the algorithm.

 The alternative is to use SIMD instructions to evaluate 16 cells of the table at a time, though this does require reshaping our heuristic again, to use bitwise operations and other math tricks to get rid of the conditional operations.
 I haven't tried doing that yet, but I feel like it should be possible.
+We can also try repalcing the ringbuffer with a double buffer, which would allow us to take advantage of instruction level parallelism.

+Whether we end up vectorizing or not, replacing some of the branching with math operations should prevent some pipeline flushes due to branch misprediction, so we should really consider doing this anyway.

 This concludes the topic of optimization for now, we'll come back to it once I actually implemented the heuristic and can profile all our options here.